 Sunscreen is a must when using tretinoin because it increases the skin's sensitivity to sunlight.
 Look for broad-spectrum sunscreen during the day to help protect the skin from UV damage and collagen degradation.

-Are Copper Peptides Better with Retinol than Tretinoin?
+Are Peptides Better with Retinol than Tretinoin?

 Retinol, a less potent vitamin A form than tretinoin, can be less irritating for some users.
 It's available in various over-the-counter skincare products.
 Though it might not be as fast-acting or effective as tretinoin, it provides similar benefits without the intensity or higher risk of ittiration.